Sun protection using sunglasses

 Typical lenses for sunglasses have a dark tint.
 The amount of tint varies between products and the darker the lenses the more they reduce visible light.

-It is the UVR-absorbing properties of the plastic that the lenses are made from that provides the protection and not the colouration of the lenses.
-This means that dark sunglasses are not necessarily more effective at protecting the eyes from UVR than lightly tinted sunglasses.
+It is the UVR-absorbing properties of the material that the lenses are made from that provides the protection and not the colouration of the lenses.
+This means that dark sunglasses are not necessarily more effective at protecting the eyes from UVR than lightly tinted sunglasses and may in fact lead to alternate hazards associated with visual perception.

 Tinted eye protectors that meet the Australian Standard for Eye and Face Protectors for Occupational Applications provides sun protection, and reduced glare outside for outdoor workers.
 Untinted eye protectors marked 'O' also have sufficient UV protection for outdoor use.